 What are Pure Breed Dogs?

-The pedigree is the dog's family tree whose boughs form its genealogy.
-It is this family tree which possesses specialized likenesses and traits.
-Pedigrees of most countries typically record parentage for 5 generations.
-Each dog is given a number which is recorded by a registration system.
-Stud Books produced by Kennel Clubs are the the pure breed dog registries for that country and are usually recognized by that country's governments.
+These Stud Books produced by Kennel Clubs are the the pure breed dog registries for that country.
+Ideally, they are recognized by that country's governments.
 These Kennel Clubs are also responsible for maintaining Breed Standards.
 Although computer systems have now replaced most of the paper worked systems, Kennel Club registration records and Breed Standards still carry reciprocal recognition internationally.

 Historically, the choice of two dogs whose combination produced a litter of pure breed puppies was to perform a specific function to assist mankind.
 This function could be choosing a dog and bitch that were excellent sheepdogs, great guard dogs, or simply wonderful 'lap' dogs or pets.
 In palaces and amid society circles, dogs with excellent temperaments plus good looks were selected for generations to become today's Companion Dogs.
 So it is the recording dogs' pedigrees in the Stud Book of one of these recognized Kennel Clubs, makes the dog a pure breed.